310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Shinobu v2 %}
 You should think in the reverse, Tetora-kun!

-We poured all our efforts into granting people’s wishes—and for that, they’re helping us achieve ours.
+We poured all our efforts into granting people’s wishes — and for that, they’re helping us achieve ours.

 All we should do now is be grateful for such a token of kindness.
 {% endbubble %}